Contributing to Ukraine’s resilience & reconstruction

 BioEnergy Times

-A new international initiative is set to support Ukraine’s energy recovery and advance low-carbon development.
+A international initiative is set to support low-carbon development.

 BioEnergy Insights

-A new international initiative aims to help Ukraine rebuild its energy infrastructure and promote.
+An international initiative aims to help Ukraine rebuild its energy infrastructure

 Renewable Energy Magazine

-Miscanthus specialist, Terravesta, has announced the launch of the MERIT
+Miscanthus specialist, Terravesta, has announced the launch of project MERIT